NotW41k3R/JalSuchak/README.md

 10. With consent from the user, use their database to produce a combined map for all HMPI calculation.

 Tech Stack :-
-HTML, CSS, JS
+HTML, CSS, JS,
-Python, Flask, Pandas, Numpy
+Python, Flask, Pandas, Numpy,
 (Either Leaflet or Folium)